JeysonFlores/Accounts-MicroService-Crystal/README.md

 # Accounts Microservice

-  This microservice works by the Kemal Framework, uses MySQL as DBM (it doesn't have ORM... yet), encrypts the login data with JWT and receives and responds data       using JSON.
+  This microservice works using the Kemal Framework, uses MySQL as DBM (it doesn't have ORM... yet), encrypts the login data with JWT and receives and responds data       using JSON.

   <h2> [POST]   /signup </h3>
   <h3> Request format </h1>